Trending Topics

 In a mixed-signals environment, workforce flexibility has specific, practical dimensions.

-It means understanding your workforce’s actual overtime preferences — the roughly 20% who want all you can offer, the 20% who want none, and the 60% in the middle — and designing distribution policies around that reality rather than defaulting to equal distribution that satisfies almost no one.
+It means understanding your workforce’s actual overtime preferences — roughly 20% want all available hours, 20% want none, and 60% will do their fair share — and designing distribution policy around that reality.

 The Honest Takeaway